Search

 Major highlights of trekking in Nar Phu Valley

-• Witness the glorious views of the Annapurna, Manaslu, and Dhaulagiri ranges.
+• Witness the glorious views of the Annapurna II, Manaslu, and Dhaulagiri ranges.

 • Make a short visit to the ancient Nar Phedi Monastery and explore its spiritual and peaceful atmosphere.